| 5 Min Read |

 Since the procedure relies on several people, there can frequently be errors.
 The most common errors are, PO’s go missing, incorrect amounts, dates or categories entered into the system or even wrong currencies being entered.

 Research has indicated that as much as 80% of companies manually input their data.
 Almost 30% of these mistakes are down to human error.

 These figures might be surprising, but don’t worry because there’s a solution.

 You can significantly enhance how your business handles invoices by implementing a purchase order system for construction industry that automates all of your invoices.
 Technology has come a long way, and artificial intelligence has made invoice processing a lot more efficient.

 It reduces human error.
 There’s no reason to be relying on spreadsheets to process your invoices.
 It may work, but it relies on manual data entry, which always has the potential for human error.

-Software automates the process so your employee’s don’t have to spend time manually inputting all incoming invoices.
-Software can also throw up any red flags regarding your invoice, such as an overpayment or incorrect quantity.
+Construction accounting software automates the process so your employee’s don’t have to spend time manually inputting all incoming invoices.
+Software can also throw up any red flags regarding your invoices, such as an overpayment or incorrect quantity.